 "And you believed him, Mr. Ashe?" came a voice from the crowd.

-“I do believe him,” Ashe replied, and continued over persistent murmurs.
-He asked those in attendance to be involved not just in the wolf debate, but in trying to keep the service’s doors open (a fate that could not be avoided).
+"I do believe him," Ashe replied, and continued over persistent murmurs.
+He asked those in attendance to be involved not just in the wolf debate, but in trying to keep the service's doors from closing (a fate that could not be avoided).

 "I’ve spent the better part of a day trying to figure out how to shut down an organization of 9,500 people," he said, adding that 7,000 employees of the Fish and Wildlife Service were facing the prospect of furlough.